 How We Use Your Information

-We generally use your information for your convenience and to improve our Services.
+We generally use your information for your convenience, to improve our Services, and for the following business and commercial purposes.
 More specifically, we may use it:

 - To Contact You.
 We use the information that we collect to communicate with you, including to respond to your questions and requests.